 - Juice the lime and save the juice for step 3.

-- Mix the avocado spread - Add the lime juice, sea salt and black pepper to the bowl with the avocado.
-Use a fork and mash the avocado and mix the ingredients.
-Mash until there are only small junks of avocado remaining.
+- Mix the avocado spread - Add the lime juice, salt and black pepper to the bowl with the avocado.
+Use a fork and gently mash this mixture.
+Mix until there are only small chunks of avocado remaining.
+Set aside.

 - Toast your bread until golden brown and firm.

 - Prepare avocado toast - Spread the avocado mixture on top of your toast.
-Sprinkle with a dash of sea salt.
+Sprinkle with another dash of salt to taste.